WeblateOrg/weblate/docs/contributing/start.rst

 The second step is to set the right information to use natively Django inside PyCharm: the idea is to be able to immediately trigger the unit tests in the IDE.
-For that you need to specify the root path of Django and the path of one setting:
+For that you need to specify the root path of the Django project and the path to its settings:

 .. image:: /images/pycharm-3.png